 For immediate help:

 The University can provide help and support.
-Employees and Faculty can seek assistance from the Title IX Coordinator, Howie Kallem (firstname.lastname@example.org or 919-962-2099).
+Employees and Faculty can seek assistance from the Title IX Coordinator, Howie Kallem (firstname.lastname@example.org or 919-445-1577).
 For information about filing a report related to violations of the UNC Policy on Prohibited Harassment and Discrimination, please click here.
-For a list of additional on campus support and resources (including the LGBTQ Center and the Carolina Women’s Center), please click here.
-To download a brochure, please click here: Resources Reporting Options – May 2014

 Confidential resources can help.
 If you’re not sure if what someone you know has experienced is interpersonal violence or want to talk confidentially about what to do next, call:

-If you are experiencing or have experienced interpersonal violence, you may want to consider:
+If you are experiencing or have experienced interpersonal (relationship) violence, sexual violence or stalking, you may also want to consider: